Mihir-Null/Voltprint/README.md

 Usage instructions:

-Open the OpenHardWareMonitor folder and run the OpenHardWareMonitor.exe
+1.Open the OpenHardWareMonitor folder and run the OpenHardWareMonitor.exe

-Open the VoltPrint.exe file to run the program
+1.Open the VoltPrint.exe file to run the program